 Anthem Libertarian Film Festival presents the year's best films about personal and civil liberty.
-We seek narrative films and documentaries about self-reliance, innovation, commerce, individual rights, and the power of persuasion over force.
+We seek narrative films and documentaries about self-reliance, innovation, entrepreneurship, individual rights, and the power of persuasion over force.
 And we love shorts.

 Filmmakers have a blast at Anthem.
 They go to yoga classes in the mornings, listen to fascinating speakers during the day, watch and comment on each other's movies, network with filmmakers and potential producers, and celebrate at our Gala Awards Banquet.
 And FreedomFest attendees love the film festival.
 Viewers pack the theater.